-Find pumpkin patches near Phoenix, Flagstaff and Tucson with our list of Arizona pumpkin patches.
+Find farms near Phoenix, Flagstaff and Tucson offering pumpkins for sale.
 There are three Phoenix pumpkin patches within Maricopa County.
 There are three Tucson pumpkin patches within an hour of the city.
 Flagstaff residents have fewer options but can still find pumpkin picking within a reasonable drive.
 Enjoy a day on the farm with your friends and family this fall, take a hayride out to the pumpkin patch, and pick out the perfect pumpkin to carve up.
 Indulge in the rest of the fall fun offered by your local farmer and end the day with a photograph to remember it forever.

-There are three pumpkin patches around the Phoenix area – one each in Scottsdale, Gilbert and Glendale.
+There are three farms around the Phoenix area – one each in Scottsdale, Gilbert and Glendale.

 MacDonald’s Ranch – Scottsdale, AZ